 By calculating your capital gains on your upfront investment, the returns are truly staggering.
 If the $500,000 property doubles to $1 million in 20 years, the $500,000 profit generated will produce a 500% gain on your $100,000 investment.

 On the negative side, real estate is certainly a very long-term investment.
 It also comes with high transaction fees, often as high as 10% of the sale price.
-And not only will it require a large down payment up front, but also substantial investment of time managing the property.
+And not only will it require a large down payment upfront, but also a substantial investment of time in managing the property.

 11. High Dividend Stocks

-“The best high-yield investment is dividend stocks,” declares Harry Turner, Founder at The Sovereign Investor.
-“While there is no guaranteed return with stocks, over the long term stocks have outperformed other investments such as bonds and real estate.
-Among stocks, dividend-paying stocks have outperformed non-dividend paying stocks by more than 2 percentage points per year on average over the last century.
+“The best high-yield investment is dividend stocks,” declares Harry Turner, Founder of The Sovereign Investor.
+“While there is no guaranteed return with stocks, over the long term, stocks have outperformed other investments such as bonds and real estate.
+Among stocks, dividend-paying stocks have outperformed non-dividend-paying stocks by more than 2 percentage points per year on average over the last century.
 In addition, dividend stocks tend to be less volatile than non-dividend paying stocks, meaning they are less likely to lose value in downturns.”